Best jobs in Japan for foreigners without Japanese

 • English-friendly workplaces

-Japanese needed is limited to simple phrases and menus.
+Japanese required is usually limited to basic phrases and menu items.

 8. Modeling, Acting & Entertainment